RapidAPI/DevRel-Stack-Data/guides/posts/pratham/create-a-text-sentiment-analysis-app/index.md

 ![pricing page of text-analysis API](https://raw.githubusercontent.com/PrathamKumar14/DevRel-Stack-Data/dev/guides/posts/pratham/create-a-text-sentiment-analysis-app/text-analysis-pricing-page.png)

-Just click on the “Subscribe” button of the Basic plan.
+Just click on the "Subscribe" button of the Basic plan.

 Now we are good to create a Text Sentiment Analysis App using React and this API.